-As of Flume 1.1.0, Avro is the only supported RPC protocol.
-The NettyAvroRpcClient implements the RpcClient interface.
+As of Flume 1.4.0, Avro is the default RPC protocol.
+The NettyAvroRpcClient and ThriftRpcClient implement the RpcClient interface.
 The client needs to create this object with the host and port of the target Flume agent, and can then use the RpcClient to send data into the agent.
 The following example shows how to use the Flume Client SDK API within a user's data-generating application: